Oskars24/Quiz-cards-generator/README.md

-# Trivial Card Generator
+# Quiz Cards Generator
 #### Description (PL below):
-The application allows you to create cards with your own questions for the Trivial game, personalize their appearance and generate a pdf file ready for double-sided printing.
+The application allows you to create cards with your own questions for the quiz game, personalize their appearance and generate a pdf file ready for double-sided printing.
 Works 100% on the browser side.

 #### Used technologies:
 * HTML